Eight men out (of their minds)

 Some of us just have style...

 The race got underway and a bunch of us were mixing it up.
 I settled in and felt okay.
 As we neared the end of the first of five laps I was getting really, really hot.
 The long sleeve shirt and tweed sport coat along with the thick wool socks were causing me to overheat.
+I felt a certain responsibility dressed as I was to maintain a requisite level of class and had promised myself I would not unbutton my coat.

 Did I mention at times stuff was steep ?